NLPH/HebrewWordnetShuly/README.rst

 -------------------

 **Objective:** To create a Hebrew WordNet, aligned with the Princeton English WordNet.

 **Researchers:** In Haifa, Noam Ordan, Iris Eyal and Shuly Wintner (and, in the past, Margalit Zabludowski).
 This project is joint with a team at the TCC Division ITC-IRST, Trento, Italy.

-**Status:** Complete
+**Status:** Complete.

-**Funding:** Israeli Ministry of Science and Technology, as part of the Knowledge Center for Hebrew Language Telecommunication
+**Funding:** Israeli Ministry of Science and Technology, as part of the Knowledge Center for Hebrew Language Telecommunication.

 Abstract